RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/databases/databases-labs/databases-lab-3.md

 # Databases Lab: Selecting Data from a Database

 ## Objective
+Use the SELECT statement to query a database<br>
+Apply the COUNT() function to return the number of rows in a result set<br>
+Use the following operators to filter and organize query results:<br>
+- <
+-
+- =
+- WHERE
+- ORDER BY
+- AND

 ## Steps Taken
 1. Logged into the AWS Management Console